Geometry Enhancements from Visual Content: Going Beyond Ground Truth: Introduction

 In this work, we tackle depth enhancement task using new architecture for image-depth fusion.
 We report state-of-the-art results on known benchmarks but even more appealing is our ability to transfer fine details from images to depth, generating 3D models that better explain the geometry going beyond the physical limitation of the depth sensor.
+To use known benchmarks that have been captured using expensive scanners and simulate a low-cost sensor, we quantized the depth map into 8-bits and used it as our only depth map.